-Step-2: When logging for first time, it will directly navigate to Test project creation page.
-Otherwise select “Test Project Management” link on main page and click on “Create” button.
+Step-2: When logging for the first time, it will directly navigate to Test project creation page.
+Otherwise, select “Test Project Management” link on the main page and click on “Create” button.

 Step-3: Test Project section will be opened.
 Click on “Create” button.

 Step-4: Enter Test Project name, description and all the required fields and click on “Create” button.

 Test project should be created successfully.